MohammadDesouky/Simple-0x86-Kernel/README.md

 ====================================
 -Code become more complex and well structred
--Cross compiler (GCC 32-bit elf) must be used to run compile.sh -still using NASM to assembling
+-Cross compiler (GCC 32-bit elf) must be used to run compile.sh -Still using NASM to assembling